Frequently Asked Questions: Defense of Marriage Act (DOMA) | May 2013

 What is the status of DOMA right now?

-Edith Windsor is leading the case against the United States after she was forced to pay over $363,000 in estate taxes after her same-sex spouse died.
+Edith Windsor lead the case against the United States after she was forced to pay over $363,000 in estate taxes after her same-sex spouse died.
 The federal government did not recognize her marriage, and this outcome was the result.
+Following a ruling of the U.S. Supreme Court that found DOMA to be unconstitutional, Windsor’s marriage will be federally recognized.

-If DOMA is ruled unconstitutional, will that make marriage equality legal throughout the country?
+Because DOMA was ruled unconstitutional, does that make marriage equality legal throughout the country?

-No. It will mean the federal government has to recognize the legal marriages of same-sex couples.
-Such a ruling will not require any state that to legalize marriage equality that has not already done so.
+No. It means the federal government has to recognize the legal marriages of same-sex couples.
+Because of Section 2 of DOMA, the ruling does not require any state to legalize or recognize a lawful marriage from another state.

-DOMA has major effects on families concerning a number of different federal rights which provide necessary marital benefits.
-Some areas affected include, military family benefits, social security benefits, multiple areas of tax categories, hospital visitation rights, and healthcare benefits.
-These are just a few of the numerous marital benefits neglected to families under DOMA.
+The ruling on DOMA will have major effects on families concerning a number of different federal rights which provide necessary marital benefits.
+Some areas that are affected include military family benefits, social security benefits, multiple areas of tax categories, hospital visitation rights, and healthcare benefits.
+These are just a few of the numerous marital benefits that were denied to families because of DOMA, but will now be granted to same-sex couples in legal marriages.

-Despite the fact that a military family may live in a state with marriage equality, they will be denied these benefits until DOMA is repealed.
+A military family living in a state with marriage equality will be granted federal benefits now that DOMA is repealed.
 These well-earned benefits include, military health insurance, increased base and housing allowances, relocation assistance, and surviving spousal benefits.

-Why is it important to get rid of Section 3 of DOMA?
+Why was it important to get rid of Section 3 of DOMA?

 - Health insurance and pension protections for federal employees' spouses